simonehagey/orbdot/docs/source/model_fitting.rst

 **************
 Model Fitting
 **************
-If you haven't seen the :ref:`getting-started` page, it is the best place to start.
+Before reading through all of this, you should read :ref:`getting-started` and check out the examples.

 In short, we need to initialize the :class:`~orbdot.star_planet.StarPlanet` class for the exoplanet-of-study.
 Continuing to use WASP-12 b as an example, the following code snippet demonstrates the creation of a :class:`~orbdot.star_planet.StarPlanet` object:

 .. code-block:: python